Unions and interfaces

 search(contains: String): [SearchResult!]

-to return a list that includes both Book
+}The SearchResult union enables Query.search to return a list that includes both Books and Authors.

 Querying a union